Otto Lecher

-Otto Lecher (6 January 1860 - 20 January 1939) was an Austrian politician.
+Otto Lecher (6 January 1860 – 20 January 1939) was an Austrian politician.

-He was born in Vienna, Landstraße in Austria.
-He earned a doctorate of law, and became President of the Board of Trade in Brunn.
+He was born in Vienna, Landstraße in the Austrian Empire.
+He earned a doctorate of law, and became President of the Board of Trade in Brünn.
 He was also Secretary of the Brunn Chamber of Trade and Industry.
-He was elected to the Abgeordnetenhaus ("House of Delegates") of the Reichsrat ("Imperial Council") from Brunn, and served for many years.
+He was elected to the Abgeordnetenhaus ("House of Delegates") of the Reichsrat ("Imperial Council") from Brünn, and served for many years.

 He is perhaps best remembered for a 12-hour speech he gave on 28 October 1897: a "filibuster" to block action on the "Ausgleich" with Hungary, which was due for renewal.
 Mark Twain was present, and described the speech, and the political circumstances which led to it, in his essay "Stirring Times in Austria".